 Louisiana offers a four-month temporary work program while you are in the process of obtaining your certification from a state-approved program.
 Also, if you have completed the basic nursing principals of a nursing program you may wave the state-required classes and testing with the Department of Health’s approval.
 This also applies to military-trained nurse assistants as well.
 The Department of Health can approve your certification with an application, proof of classes in a nursing program and your social security card.

 Louisiana CNA Certification Requirements

-Not everyone can become a CNA in New York, or even apply for their CNA certification.
+Not everyone can become a CNA in New Orleans, or even apply for their CNA certification.
 There are a few requirements that must be met before someone can take a CNA class.
 These include:

 - Passing a background check